-Milan is not all about the Duomo.
+Milan is not a place to be explored in just a one day of visit.
+It is not all about the Duomo.
 Or The Last Supper painting by Da Vinci.

 Yes, staying in Milan has many more advantages.
 Strategically placed in the center [although in the north of Italy] of many tourist destinations, Milan offers a wide choice of one-day visits all through the year, be it Winter or Summer.

-Today, I am planning to recommend the top 5 destinations with the theme centered around Water.
+Today, I am planning to recommend the top 5 one day visits from Milan with the theme centered around Water.

 - Lake Como

 And to make it even more attractive, all these places are easily accessible by public transports.
 So, why wait for?
 Move.

 Lake Como or Lago di Como, as locals call it, is a famous destination for many.
 It is one of the largest lakes of the Lombardy region.
 Do not wonder if you get an electrifying experience when roaming in Como.
 Yes, it is the birthplace of the Italian physicist, chemist, Alessandro Volta, the inventor of Electrical Battery.

 Como can be easily reached using Italy’s railway network and is one of the top one-day visits from Milan.
 The regional trains run from Milan to Como frequently, taking around 40 minutes.
 There are trains from both Milan’s Stazione Centrale and Stazione Porta Garibaldi and arrive at San Giovanni, Como’s main station.

 From the Como station, you can walk through the streets to reach the Garden of Tempio Voltiano.
 While you walk around to reach the garden, you will find innumerable restaurants and the aroma that would challenge your appetite.

 If you are on a budget, do not worry.
 There is a nice place to do a short shopping right opposite the Garden, Carrefour supermarket!